-Betty White has delighted viewers over the years with such characters as the hilariously naive Rose on The Golden Girls and the irascible Elka on Hot in Cleveland.
+Betty White delighted viewers over the years with such characters as the hilariously naive Rose on The Golden Girls and, in later years, as the irascible Elka on Hot in Cleveland.

-- White has been a trustee for the Greater Los Angeles Zoo Association for more than 40 years.
+- White was a trustee for the Greater Los Angeles Zoo Association for decades.

 - She also received the American Humane Association’s National Humanitarian Medal and Legacy Award in 2012.
 Robin Ganzert, the organization’s president and CEO, called her “a tireless and devoted animal advocate” — someone who not only reflected their “core values of compassion, caring and hope” but radiated them.